Alessandro Ferrero La Marmora: Bersaglieri

 La Marmora was born in Turin in what was then the Kingdom of Sardinia.

-He had traveled in France, Britain, Bavaria, Saxony, Switzerland, and the Austrian county of Tyrol to study the armies and tactics of these countries and meticulously investigated the armaments and equipment of these foreign armies.
+He had travelled to France, Britain, Bavaria, Saxony, Switzerland, and the Austrian county of Tyrol to study the armies and tactics of these countries and meticulously investigated the armaments and equipment of these foreign armies.
 He demonstrated an early interest in military technology, and worked assiduously to improve the breechloading gun, for example.
 At his own house, he built a workshop to experiment with military technology.

 The first public appearance of the Bersaglieri was on the occasion of a military parade on 1 July 1836.
 The new corps impressed King Carlo Alberto, who immediately had them integrated as part of the Armata Sarda, the Piedmontese regular army.

 Throughout the nineteenth century, under La Marmora's leadership, the Bersaglieri filled the role of skirmishers, screening the slow-moving line and column formations, but acting as special shock troops if required.
 They were originally intended to serve as mountain troops, as well; the climber Jean Antoine Carrel was a Bersagliere.
 When the Alpini Corps were created in 1872 a strong rivalry arose between the two elite corps.